MicrosoftDocs/dynamics365smb-docs/business-central/finance-dimensions.md

 >  To show the name of the dimensions instead of the code, select the **Show Column Name** field.

 ### To set up global and shortcut dimensions
 Global and shortcut dimensions can be used as a filter anywhere in [!INCLUDE[d365fin](includes/d365fin_md.md)], including on reports, batch jobs, and analysis views.
 Global and shortcut dimensions are always available to be inserted directly without first opening the **Dimensions** page.
 On journal and document lines, you can select global and shortcut dimensions in a field on the line.

-You can set up two global dimensions and eight shortcut.
-Choose the dimensions that you will use most frequently.
+You can set up two global dimensions and eight shortcut dimensions.
+Choose the dimensions that you use most frequently.

 > [!Important]
 > Changing a global or shortcut dimension requires that all entries posted with the dimension are updated.
 You can perform this task with the **Change Global Dimensions** function, but it can be time-consuming and may affect performance.
 Therefore, choose your global and shortcut dimensions carefully so that you do not have to change them later.